yezyilomo/state-pool/website/docs/basic_concepts/derived_state.md

 ---

 # Derived & Nested State
 With state pool you can subscribe to deeply nested global state or a derived state.
-Both `store.useState` and `store.useReducer` comes accepts an optional configuration parameter with which you can pass `selector` & `Patcher` options that are used to derive and update state.
+Both `store.useState` and `store.useReducer` accepts an optional configuration parameter with which you can pass `selector` & `patcher` options that are used to derive and update state.

 Here is a simple example showing how to use `selector` & `Patcher` options